odavid/maven-plugins/mixin-maven-plugin/README.md

 Next step would be to consume this mixin in your consumer pom.
 An example for a mixin consumer can be found in [mixin consumer example pom](../../../blob/master/examples/mixin-maven-plugin/mixin-example/mixin-consumer/pom.xml)

-The full example (including a base parent pom) can be downloaded from [mixin consumer example pom](../../../tre/master/examples/mixin-maven-plugin/mixin-example/)
+The full example (including a base parent pom) can be downloaded from [mixin-example](../../../tree/master/examples/mixin-maven-plugin/mixin-example/)

 ## Notes
 Please pay attention to the fact that plugin versions must be versioned in the consumer pom.
 You can achieve that by using a parent pom that defines pluginManagement section that only defines plugin versions.
 Alternatively, you can define the version within the plugin declaration in the consumer pom.